-Notice of Annual Meeting of Stockholders to be held on May 24, 2006
+Notice of Annual Meeting of Stockholders to be held on May 21, 2008

-KVH Industries, Inc., hereby gives notice that it will hold its annual meeting of stockholders at the offices of Foley Hoag LLP, World Trade Center West, 155 Seaport Boulevard, 16th Floor, Boston, Massachusetts 02210, on Wednesday, May 24, 2006, beginning at 11:00 a.m., Eastern time, for the following purposes:
+KVH Industries, Inc., hereby gives notice that it will hold its annual meeting of stockholders at the offices of KVH Industries, Inc., 50 Enterprise Center, Middletown, Rhode Island, on Wednesday, May 21, 2008, beginning at 11:00 a.m., local time, for the following purposes:

-- 1. To consider and vote upon the election of two Class I directors; - 2.
-To approve the KVH Industries, Inc. 2006 Stock Incentive Plan, under which an aggregate of 1,000,000 shares of our common stock will be made available for grants of stock options, restricted stock and other stock-based awards; - 3.
-To approve an amendment to the KVH Industries, Inc. 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock available under the plan by 50,000 to 450,000; and - 4.
+- 1. To consider and vote upon the election of three Class III directors; - 2.
+To approve an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares of our common stock issuable under the plan by 1,000,000 to 2,000,000; - 3.
+To approve an amendment to the KVH Industries, Inc. Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan by 50,000 to 500,000; and - 4.
 To transact such further business as may properly come before the annual meeting or any adjournment of the meeting.

-Our board of directors has fixed the close of business on Friday, March 31, 2006 as the record date for the determination of the stockholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment of the meeting.
-Only stockholders of record on March 31, 2006 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment of the meeting.
+Our Board of Directors has fixed the close of business on Monday, March 31, 2008 as the record date for the determination of the stockholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment of the meeting.
+Only stockholders of record on March 31, 2008 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment of the meeting.

-By order of the board of directors,
+By order of the Board of Directors,